n0tnull/Adebar-wiki/Configuration.md

+## What needs to be configured?
+In principle: nothing. *Adebar* should run fine out-of-the-box, as it comes with a decent „default configuration“ coded into the main script itself.
+So if you first just want to give it a look, you can skip this section and start *Adebar* straight away.
+Come back here if you feel the need to fine-tune things.

 ## Where does *Adebar* check for configuration files?
 When running, *Adebar* first sets up „default values“, and then checks for an existing config file: